ORGANIC VS PAID TRAFFIC: WHAT’S THE DIFFERENCE FOR SMALL BUSINESSES?

 The exact specifications and algorithms of how they rank websites are pretty tightly held trade secrets to deter others from trying to game the system.
 However, we know a few key quality indicators Google uses to understand your website and rank it among other relevant websites.

-Curating your website to be more appealing to Google, and visiting searchers, is what we call Search Engine Optimization, also known as SEO.
-There is a lot that goes into SEO, so we can’t cover it all in one brush stroke, (check out our [blog for SEO here] for a more in-depth look into SEO for eCommerce businesses.
+Curating your site to be more appealing to Google, and site visitors, is what we call Search Engine Optimization, also known as SEO.
+There is a lot that goes into SEO, so we can’t cover it all in one brush stroke (check out our small business SEO guide for a more in-depth look into SEO for eCommerce businesses).
 However, to give a quick overview, here are a few things Google likes to ‘see’ on your site:

 Google is a meritocracy.
 If you create relevant, quality content, you should expect to see your website slowly rise in the ranks.
-Overtime, with the right targeting strategy and some diligence, you’ll have the opportunity to meaningfully engage with your audience and bring in more qualified leads to your website.
-In the grand scheme of things, that’s going to correspond to a lot more clicks on your website from people that are already interested in your product or service.
+Over time, with the right content marketing strategy and some diligence, you’ll have the opportunity to meaningfully engage with your audience and bring in more qualified leads to your website.
+In the grand scheme of things, that will correspond to a lot more clicks on your website from people already interested in your product or service.